JohnMHawkins/goweb/logger/README.md

     // connect the logger to the firehose delivery stream named "test-firehose1-useast-1" fhLogger := logger.NewFirehoseLogger(app, "us-east-1", "default", "test-firehose1-useast-1")

+    // alternately, if you already have an AWS Session in the correct region from another operation,
+    // you can use it to create the logger fhLogger := logger.NewFirehoseLoggerFromSession(app, existingSession, "test-firehose1-useast-1")

     // if you want all your log output to ALSO go to the stdout on the machine, call this: fhLogger.StdOutOn(true)